War in Darfur: 2008

-A fresh government/militia offensive trapped thousands of refugees along the Chadian border, the rebels and humanitarian workers said on 20 February.
+On 20 February, rebels and humanitarian workers reported that a fresh government/militia offensive had trapped thousands of refugees along the Chadian border.
 As of 21 February, the total dead in Darfur stood at 450,000 with an estimated 3,245,000 people displaced.

 On 10 May 2008 Sudanese government soldiers and Darfur rebels clashed in the city of Omdurman, opposite the capital of Khartoum, over the control of a military headquarters.
 They also raided a police base from which they stole police vehicles.
 A Sudanese police spokesperson said that the leader of the assailants, Mohamed Saleh Garbo, and his intelligence chief, Mohamed Nur Al-Deen, were killed in the clash.

 Witnesses said that heavy gunfire could be heard in the west of Sudan's capital.
 Sudanese troops backed by tanks, artillery, and helicopter gunships were immediately deployed to Omdurman, and fighting raged for several hours.
 After seizing the strategic military airbase at Wadi-Sayedna, the Sudanese soldiers eventually defeated the rebels.
 A JEM force headed to the Al-Ingaz bridge to cross the White Nile into Khartoum.
 By late afternoon, Sudanese TV claimed that the rebels had been "completely repulsed", while showing live images of burnt vehicles and corpses on the streets.
 The government imposed a curfew in Khartoum from 5 pm to 6 am, while aid agencies told their workers in the capital to stay indoors.

-Some 93 soldiers and 13 policemen were killed along with 30 civilians in the attack on Khartoum and Omdurman.
-Sudanese forces confirmed that they found the bodies of 90 rebels and had spotted dozens more strewn outside the city limits.
-While Sudanese authorities claimed that up to 400 rebels could have been killed, the rebels stated that they lost 45 fighters dead or wounded.
-Sudanese authorities also claimed to have destroyed 40 rebel vehicles and captured 17.

 2009

 General Martin Agwai, head of the joint African Union-United Nations mission in Darfur, said the war was over in the region, although low-level disputes remained.
-There was still "Banditry, localised issues, people trying to resolve issues over water and land at a local level.
+There was still "[b]anditry, localised issues, people trying to resolve issues over water and land at a local level.
 But real war as such, I think we are over that," he said.